 Since the seminal work of Meese and Rogoff (1983), the mean-squared prediction error (MSPE) approach has become dominant in the exchange rate forecasting literature.
 Meese and Rogoff (1983) find that none of the empirical exchange rate models achieve lower root mean squared errors (RMSE) than a random walk, or a naïve no-change forecast.
 Their pessimistic finding has drawn substantial attention to the issue of exchange rate predictability.
 Multiple studies have assessed the forecasting performance of various candidate exchange rate models by using the random walk model as a benchmark.
-Summarizing the findings of rare studies that evaluate the accuracy of survey-based individual exchange rate forecasts, Jongen et al. (2008) conclude that
+Summarizing the findings of rare studies that evaluate the accuracy of survey-based individual exchange rate forecasts, Jongen et al. (2008) conclude that "the random walk model remains pre-eminent."
+Among the two variants of the random walk benchmark, with and without the drift, the random walk without drift has been shown to be more difficult to outperform.
+Hence, we choose the driftless random walk as the benchmark model to evaluate the performance of survey forecasts.

-13 At the same time, Consensus Economics forecasts at the 24-month horizon are still more efficient than at the 3-month horizon.
+&lt;sup>14 At the same time, Consensus Economics forecasts at the 24-month horizon are still more efficient than at the 3-month horizon.